bumptech/glide/_posts/2017-02-13-transitions.md

 3. A source File or Uri available locally on the device
 4. A source Url or Uri available only remotely.

-Glide's default transitions do not run if data is loaded from Glide's in memory cache.
-However, Glide's default transitions do run if data is loaded from Glide's disk cache, a local source File or Uri or a remote source Url or Uri.
+Glide's built in transitions do not run if data is loaded from Glide's in memory cache.
+However, Glide's built in transitions do run if data is loaded from Glide's disk cache, a local source File or Uri or a remote source Url or Uri.

-To change the default behavior of transitions, see the [custom transitions][20] section below.
+To change this behavior and write your own custom transition, see the [custom transitions][20] section below.

 ### Specifying Transitions
 For an overview and code sample, see the [Options documentation][18].